-- Identifying the unauthorized practice of law
+- Understanding and avoiding the unauthorized practice of law

-- Displaying knowledge of legal best practices
+- Establishing a career founded on legal best practices

-Goal II: Exhibit professional paralegal skills and abilities by.
+Exhibit professional paralegal skills and abilities by:

 To ensure the integrity and continuity of the SUNY Schenectady Paralegal program and to comply with external accreditation policies, no more than three (3) legal specialty (PAL) courses may be granted credit by transfer or by alternative credit sources.
 No transfer credit may be granted for Courts and Litigation (PAL 114) except from an appropriate New York State institution.